Skip to content

 Why the 300-second tolerance on t?

 The t timestamp is part of what gets signed, so an attacker cannot change it without breaking the signature.
-Rejecting deliveries where t is more than 300 seconds from your clock means a captured request cannot be replayed later — after five minutes it is dead, even with a valid signature.
+Rejecting deliveries where t is more than 300 seconds from your clock means a captured request cannot be replayed later.
+After five minutes it is dead, even with a valid signature.
 Five minutes is generous enough to absorb ordinary clock drift and retry delay; if you see valid deliveries failing the window, check your server’s clock synchronization before widening it.

 Why a timing-safe compare?

-A plain === or == string comparison returns as soon as the first character differs, so how long it takes leaks how much of an attacker’s guess was correct — with enough tries, that leak can be walked into a full forgery. crypto.timingSafeEqual and hmac.compare_digest take the same time whether the guess is wrong at the first byte or the last, closing that channel.
+A plain === or == string comparison returns as soon as the first character differs, so how long it takes leaks how much of an attacker’s guess was correct.
+With enough tries, that leak can be walked into a full forgery. crypto.timingSafeEqual and hmac.compare_digest take the same time whether the guess is wrong at the first byte or the last, closing that channel.
 Always use them for signature checks.

 Common mistakes